TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Differentiation/approximating_functions.md

 # Approximating functions

 In this section we cover:

--Linearization
+- Linearization
--Differentials
+- Differentials
--Taylor polynomials
+- Taylor polynomials
--Error estimation
+- Error estimation
--Newton-Raphson method
+- Newton-Raphson method